 Professor of Law

 J.D., College of William and Mary

-International Law, International Criminal Law, Transborder Criminal Law, Advanced Seminar on Terrorism and Global Security, National Security
+International Law, International Criminal Law, Transborder Criminal Law, International Business Transactions, Advanced Seminar on Terrorism and Global Security

-Professor Nagle holds an LL.D. from the Universidad Pontificia Bolivariana, a J.D. from the College of William & Mary, an LL.M. in international law and an M.A. in Latin American studies from the University of California at Los Angeles, and two certifications in national security law from the Center for National Security Law at the University of Virginia School of Law.
+Professor Nagle holds an LL.D. from the Universidad Pontificia Bolivariana with specializations in criminal law and sports law, a J.D. from the College of William & Mary, an LL.M. in international law from UCLA School of Law, an M.A. in Latin American studies (law, political science, history) from the University of California at Los Angeles, and two certifications in national security law from the Center for National Security Law at the University of Virginia School of Law.